-Force Exposure Values spacing to: Forces the EV spacing to the specified value.
+One of these is the Force Exposure Values spacing option, which forces the EV spacing to the specified value.
 This option can be used when the exposure information is not available in the EXIF data, if two or more images have the same exposure information, or to force the EV spacing in all cases.
 In the latter case, the exposure information in the EXIF data is ignored.

-Please refer to sections 2.1.2 and 2.1.6 above for a description of the other preprocessing settings.
+Refer to sections 2.1.2 and 2.1.6 above for a description of the merge options.